Ethel Mertz

 Ethel Mae Mertz (née Potter) (alternately Ethel Louise, Ethel May, and Ethel Roberta), played by Vivian Vance, is one of the four main fictional characters in the highly popular 1950s American television sitcom I Love Lucy.
 Ethel is the middle-aged landlady of the main character, Lucy Ricardo, played by Lucille Ball.
-Ethel is married to Fred Mertz, played by William Frawley, with whom she had a career in vaudeville.
+Ethel is married to Fred Mertz, played by William Frawley, with whom she had a career in vaudeville years earlier.
 The two female characters are close friends, habitually scheming together; Ethel is generally the voice of reason as a counterpart to Lucy's harebrained ideas.

 Background

 Ethel was born in Albuquerque, New Mexico, where her father, Will Potter, owned a sweet shop and soda fountain with the slogan "You can lick our cones, but you can't beat our sodas!".
 Ethel went on to a career in music and acting, yet got her start at Albuquerque's Little Theater, singing her signature number "Shortnin' Bread".

 Although Ethel's mother is apparently alive and well during the first season, viewers never meet Mrs. Potter.
 A flapper in the 1920s, Ethel eloped and married Fred Mertz on May 3 in either 1933 or 1927; the length of their marriage changed during the series.

 Ethel worked in vaudeville with Fred before settling down and purchasing their own brownstone apartment building in New York City, containing the apartment they rent to Ricky and Lucy Ricardo, though it is stated that the building is solely in Ethel's name.
 Some of Ricky's shows have included Ethel and/or Fred in the production, with the effect of making Lucy determined to get in on the act.

 When the Ricardos and Mertzes go to Japan in a 1959 episode of The Lucy–Desi Comedy Hour, Lucy and Ethel dress as geishas to try to correct a mix-up between a strand of real pearls and some fake ones.

 In appearance blonde and supposedly a beauty in her youth, Ethel is unsentimental yet warm, proud, and extremely loyal, with her tendency to be sharp-tongued leading to moments of hilarity.
 She has a fine soprano voice, among other artistic talents, but unlike Lucy, is now unambitious and content as a housewife and landlady.